jdwillmsen/jdw-kube/talos/bootstrap/argocd/README.md

-# 🚀 Argo CD – GitOps for JDW Platform
+# 🚀 Argo CD – GitOps for JDW Platform (Talos Edition)

-This folder contains everything you need to bootstrap and configure Argo CD in your MicroK8s or Kubernetes cluster.
+This folder contains everything needed to bootstrap and configure **Argo CD** on a **Talos Linux** Kubernetes cluster.

+Talos is an immutable, API-driven OS, so some installation steps differ from traditional Linux distros.

 ---